Survival (Dave East album)

 Survival is the debut studio album by American rapper Dave East.
-It was released on November 8, 2019, through Def Jam Recordings, Mass Appeal Records, and From the Dirt.
+It was released on November 8, 2019, through From the Dirt, Mass Appeal Records, and Def Jam Recordings.
 The album features guest appearances from Teyana Taylor, Rick Ross, Nas, E-40, The-Dream, Fabolous, Gunna, Jacquees, Lil Baby, and Ty Dolla Sign, among others.
 It was supported by one single: "Alone" featuring Jacquees.

 Background

 In anticipation of the album, Dave East released a 5-part eponymous titled documentary showing the recording process of the album.

 On November 27, 2018, Dave East announced his debut album's title and projected release date, however, it was ultimately delayed.

 Commercial performance

 Survival debuted at number 11 on the US Billboard 200 chart, earning a total of 24,000 album-equivalent units in its first week of release.
 The album also debuted at number eight on the US Top R&B/Hip-Hop Albums chart, becoming his third top-ten album on this chart.